 By making different sizes of bundles and gift sets, you can quickly make multiple listings with just a few scents of lip balm.

-Try these six different ways you can attract customers with different price points:
+Try these six different ways you can attract customers on your website or marketplace with different price points and bundle options:

 People LOVE lip balm, and once they find a favorite, they’re typically loyal customers for life.

 Still searchinging for a slam-dunk recipe?
 Look no further: Best Organic Lip Balm Recipe (to Make and Sell Online)